davidmarble/virtualenvwrapper-win/README.rst

     python setup.py install
     pyassoc

+**Optional**: Add an environment variable WORKON_HOME to specify the path to store environments.
+By default, this is ``%USERPROFILE%\Envs``.

+**Note**: ``pyassoc``
-**PYASSOC.BAT**: The batch script ``pyassoc`` requires an elevated command prompt or that UAC is disabled.
+    Note that the batch script ``pyassoc`` requires an elevated command prompt or that UAC is disabled.
 This script associates .py files with ``python.bat``, a simple batch file that calls the right ``python.exe`` based on whether you have an active virtualenv.
 This allows you to call python scripts from the command line and have the right python interpreter invoked.
 Take a look at the source -- it's incredibly simple but the best way I've found to handle conditional association of a file extension.

-Optional: Add an environment variable WORKON_HOME to specify the path to store environments.
-By default, this is ``%USERPROFILE%\Envs``.

 Main Commands
 -------------